-A Consumer Federation of America (CFA) analysis of off highway vehicle (OHV) recalls found that over the past nearly nine years, there have been 87 OHV recalls, and the number of recalls has increased from two recalls in 2010 to 24 recalls in 2017 and currently 15 in 2018.
+A Consumer Federation of America (CFA) analysis of off highway vehicle (OHV) recalls found that over the past nine years, there have been 89 OHV recalls, and the number of recalls has increased from two recalls in 2010 to 24 recalls in 2017 and currently 17 in 2018.
 OHVs include all-terrain vehicles (ATVs), recreational off-highway vehicles (ROVs), and utility task vehicles (UTVs).
-CFA’s analysis of U.S. Consumer Product Safety Commission (CPSC) OHV recall reports since 2010 found that the highest number of recalls occurred during the past almost three years, from January 1, 2016 through October 31, 2018.
+CFA’s analysis of U.S. Consumer Product Safety Commission (CPSC) OHV recall reports since 2010 found that the highest number of recalls occurred during the past almost three years, from January 1, 2016 through December 17, 2018.

 Recall Volume by Brand and Year

 The OHV recalls involve 19 different brands.
-Figure 2, below, shows that Polaris had the most recalls, 28, while Kawasaki and BRP/Can-Am tied for the second highest number of recalls, nine.
+Figure 2, below, shows that Polaris had the most recalls, 28, while Kawasaki had the second highest number of recalls, ten.
+BRP/Can-Am had the third highest number of recalls, nine.

 *Arctic Cat issued three recall notices under the name Arctic Cat on March 2014, July 2015, and August 2016.
 In October 2017 and November 2017, Arctic Cat issued a recall but under the name Textron.
 According to Textron’s website, Textron announced it purchased Arctic Cat in March 2017.
 For the purposes of this analysis, the Textron recall for Arctic Cat was included under the name Arctic Cat.